HHNM/Adventure_Game/README.md

 # Game-with-python
 An adventure game using the python library pygame.

-you can player the game directly by clicking on the Ajib
+To play the game

+Clicking on `Ajib.exe`
+Or
+Run the `model.py` file after installing the required libraries

 ## Game

 ![Alt text](Github_Images/game1.png?raw=true "lvl1")